High School Affiliated to Nanjing Normal University: History

-The school boasts two campuses.
-At its main campus, it has hosted the Nanjing campus of Caulfield Grammar School, an independent Australian school, which has run an internationalism program in China since 1998.
-Students from Caulfield live on the campus for five week programs, and during this time they participate in two day homestay visits with students from the High School Affiliated to Nanjing Normal University.
+The institution maintains two campuses.
+It has been the home of the Nanjing campus of Caulfield Grammar School, an independent Australian institution that has maintained an internationalism program in China since 1998, at its main campus.
+Students from Caulfield reside on the campus for five-week programs, during which they engage in two-day homestay visits with students from the High School Affiliated to Nanjing Normal University.

-In 2007, the High School Affiliated to Nanjing Normal University joined in a sister school partnership with Charlotte Country Day School in Charlotte, North Carolina, USA.
-Since 2007, the two schools have organized annual teacher exchanges and student visits.
+In 2007, the High School Affiliated to Nanjing Normal University established a sister school partnership with Charlotte Country Day School in Charlotte, North Carolina, United States.
+Teacher exchanges and pupil visits have been conducted annually between the two institutions since 2007.

 High School Affiliated to Nanjing Normal University is nationally and regionally recognized and received titles and awards such as National Model High School, Basic Education Reform Experiment School (Ministry of Education), Top Ten Schools of Basic Education in China, Key Middle School of Jiangsu, Model School of Jiangsu, and Top Four Schools of Jiangsu Province.
 The school is also a member of International School Connection.
 In 2007, the school became a member of International Baccalaureate and now offers IB Diploma Programme taught in English.
 In a 2016 ranking of Chinese high schools that send students to study in American universities, it ranked number 22 in mainland China in terms of the number of students entering top American universities.

 The school sets up several international exchange programs cooperated with Caulfield High School in Australia.
 Students from the two countries live together and have both Chinese and English Classes.
-The program not only provide students with an international studying environment, but also promote the relationship the two countries.
+Not only does the program offer students an international academic environment, but it also fosters the relationship between the two countries.